stas00/ipyexperiments/docs/utils_mem.md

 Try to allocate `n` MBs.

 Return the variable holding the allocated memory on success, `None` on failure.
-The exact allocated memory may be slightly different in size, within 1MB tolerance.
+The exact allocated memory may be slightly different in size, within 2MB tolerance, due to the granularity of the memory pages.

 Delete the variable to free up the memory.

-Currently returns `None` for `n>=6` (need a more precise way to allocate smaller amounts).

 `fatal=True` will throw an exception on failure to allocate (default is `False`).